 I am a father and a husband, a brother and a son, a teacher and a scholar, and a Chicano.
 I am the second of three children born to two Chicanos from East Los Angeles, and the grandson of Mexican immigrants who arrived to California in the early and mid 20th century.
 I’m a native Californian who grew up in the town of La Puente, lived a decade in Northern California, and now calls the L.A.
 Southland home (again).

 Teaching is my vocation.
 I view teaching as a collaborative process of fostering learning in others.
 I hope to nurture a critical and empathic form of humanism–what I call “Chicana/o critical humanism”–that is, the ability to understand the world as others have, with humility and compassion.
-While I am trained as a historian, though I view the study of the past as a form of activism in the present.
+While I am trained as a historian, I view the study of the past as a form of activism in the present.
 I am less concerned with disciplinary boundaries than with the development of scholarship that speaks to our continuing struggles for equity, for human dignity, for justice.

 I am the product of education and a living testament to the kinds of transformative power it can possess.
-As a child, no one in my immediate family could call themselves a “college graduate.”
-Today, all five of us hold at least a Bachelor’s degree, including two who continued to earn a Ph.D., and two who earned an M.A.
+As a child, no one in my immediate (nuclear) family could call themselves a “college graduate.”
+Today, all five of us hold at least a Bachelor’s degree, four earned a Master’s, and two of us earned our Ph.D.
 This is more than our collective achievement, it has framed our very access to the privileges of this society.
 My commitment to teaching and learning emanates from this experience, as does my dedication to quality and accessible education for all.

 I attended St. Joseph’s Elementary School and Bishop Amat Memorial High School, both in La Puente.
 I received a Bachelor of Arts degree from Claremont McKenna College in 1994, with a double major in History and Philosophy, Politics, and Economics (PPE).
 I then studied at the University of California, Berkeley, where I received both a M.A. degree (1996) and a Ph.D.
 (2002) in United States History.